 You're in your mid-thirties, early forties and are half way through working to retirement.
 You have a sizeable nest egg and you're savvy about investing.
 That 401k is bigger than you expected, and your investment account now seems like real money.
 You need to know if you can retire on time, or even early.
 You are to the point that some serious financial planning is needed.

 If you are a stud(ette), you can get some software and do this all yourself.
-I am very impressed with the Quicken Financial Planner that comes with Quicken Deluxe.
+I am very impressed with the Quicken Financial Planner.
 You can run through a simple plan in about 20 minutes.
 It was great.
-There used to be a more advanced version that cost another $19 - it was worth it.
+There used to be a more advanced version that cost a bit more - it was worth it.
 In the simple version you need to include the cost of your mortgage in your post retirement spending requirements.
-The complex version takes your mortgage into consideration when it imports your Quicken file.
+The complex version takes your mortgage into consideration when it imports your Quicken data.
 When you run the complex version, remember to reduce your post retirement income requirements to not include mortgage payments.

 The best portfolio management software I've found comes from Financial Engines.
 Your company 401k might provide a link to a free version.
 I've heard that the free version will only advise you on your 401k.
 If you have a significant percentage of your investments outside of a 401k, then you'll have to pay them $300 per year for a premium account.
 DO IT.
 This will be one of the best investments you make.
 Seriously.
 Don't even think "oh no, three hundred dollars is a lot of money."
 Just spend the money.